quko-tech/quko-tech.github.io/content/english/service.md

 ########################### about service #############################
 about:
   enable : true
-  title : "We have the solution you are looking for" content : "At QUKO, we bring the expertise to apply cutting-edge digital technologies across a wide range of sectors.
+  title : "Comprehensive technology solutions for performance optimization" content : "At QUKO, we combine deep research expertise with practical engineering to deliver integrated hardware and software solutions that transform complex data into actionable insights.

-<br>No matter the challenge—solving a problem or streamlining processes—we deliver results that are both high-quality and tailored to each client's specific needs."
+<br>Whether you need real-time monitoring systems, predictive analytics, or custom embedded solutions, we create technology that drives measurable performance improvements across diverse applications."
   image : "images/stock-placa3.jpg"